hphelion/documentation/moonshot/manage.imagebuilder.md

 <pre>disk-image-create -o base -a amd64 vm base baremetal nginx</pre>

-<p>This creates a VM image file named base.qcow2.
+<br>This creates a VM image file named base.qcow2.
 You can now upload and work with this image in HP Cloud OS for Moonshot.
 For detailed instructions, see the <b>Manage Images</b> topic of the [Manage Images](/cloudos/moonshot/manage/administration-dashboard/cloud-images/).

 #### Creating a RHEL image for a specific workload {#rhel-image}